netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 ## Goal

-Get familar with Terraform AAC and be able to run it manually against an ACI Simulator
+Get familiar with Terraform AAC and be able to run it manually against an ACI Simulator

 ## Pre-requisites